thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 - **Pillar III: Query Config:** A security whitelist for all table, alias, and column access, centered around a single source of truth: the `aliasedTablesConfig` object.
 - **Pillar IV: Query Builder:** A server-side utility that converts the type-safe grammar into parameterized SQL.
 - **Pillar V: Data Validation & Contracts with Zod:** A new pillar ensuring runtime data integrity on the frontend.
+- **Pillar VI: Enhanced Component Type Safety:** Key generic components like the `Datagrid` have been improved for stricter type safety.
+For example, the `ColumnDef` type now requires the `key` property to always be a valid `keyof T` of the data model, even when a custom `accessor` function is used.
+This prevents typos and invalid column definitions at compile time.

 ### Pillar V: Data Validation & Contracts with Zod
 Zod is the single source of truth for the **shape** of data on the frontend.
 It allows us to define a data structure once and get both static TypeScript types and runtime validation for free.
 This is crucial for ensuring that data coming from the "untyped" outside world (like an API response) conforms to the application's expectations before it is used in Svelte components.